-Patrikios Pavlou & Associates LLC is a multi-award-winning, leading law firm based in Cyprus.
-With 60 years of experience in the local and international legal market, the firm has developed distinguished expertise in dispute resolution and ADR, and has a renowned legal consulting department.
+Patrikios Legal is a multi-award-winning, leading law firm based in Cyprus.
+With more than 60 years of experience in the local and international legal market, the firm has developed distinguished expertise in dispute resolution and Alternative Dispute Resulution ("ADR"), and has a renowned legal consulting department.
 The dispute resolution practice, the largest and most experienced department of the firm, handles a wide range of claims and disputes both locally and internationally, with a focus on corporate and commercial disputes, fraud and conspiracy claims, injunctive relief, registration and enforcement of foreign judgments and arbitral awards, as well as insolvency proceedings.
 Additionally, the team handles general civil, banking and criminal litigation, as well as administrative recourses to the Administrative Court of Cyprus.

-ICLG.com
+www.pavlaw.com